 addresses are on the south side of Sunset Boulevard.

-Farther west, but still east of the Hollywood Freeway, is KCET Studios (4401 Sunset Blvd.) in Hollywood, which offers a free guided tour of its historic lot.
-(323) 953-5289
+Farther west, but still east of the Hollywood Freeway, was KCET Studios (4401 Sunset Blvd.) in Hollywood, which offered a free guided tour of its historic lot.
+Unfortunately, they sold the studio in 2011.

 5746 Sunset Boulevard (at the SE corner of Van Ness) in Hollywood was the